 VACCINATIONS

-STIKO recommends that infants and young children receive basic immunization against diphtheria, tetanus, pertussis (whooping cough), polio (child paralysis), Hib (Haemophilus influenzae type b) and hepatitis B.
+STIKO recommends that infants and young children receive basic immunization against diphtheria, tetanus, pertussis (whooping cough), polio (childhood paralysis), Hib (Haemophilus influenzae type b), and hepatitis B.

 For most children, the vaccination schedule includes three partial vaccinations at: